 Up-to-date knowledge on cutting-edge technologies

-You don’t need to know Python or how to build a chatbot in order to stay competitive.
+You don’t need to know Python in order to stay competitive.
 Keeping yourself up-to-date and aware on the latest technologies entering the workplace will show that you have done your research and are familiar with all the latest technologies, which will let your employer (or future employer) know that you are diligent and adaptable.
 AI, machine learning, and the Internet of Things are good places to start building your tech skills.

 Content Management Systems (CMS) – One of the most important tech skill